Opinion: 2022’s Words of the Year and what they tell us

 2022’s Words of the Year and what they tell us

-Collins Dictonary’s choice this year is ‘permacrisis’, and that feels about right
+Collins Dictionary’s choice this year is ‘permacrisis’, and that feels about right

 Word of the Year (WOTY) season is upon us, and like the first jingle of sleigh bells in Asda, the first Christmas TV adverts or the first complaint from an angry racist about too much diversity in said TV ad, it seems to get earlier every year.